• Home

 Introduction

-India has a long tradition of creating board games that combine fun with logic, mathematics, and life lessons.
-One such ancient game is Vimanam, which means “a flying chariot” or “a celestial vehicle.”
+India has a rich tradition of board games that combine entertainment with logic, mathematics, and life lessons.
+Vimanam is one such traditional race game, and the name means “a flying chariot” or “a celestial vehicle.”

 The Setup